How to tell the type of wood in furniture

 Texture plays a significant role; apply touch to distinguish finer details.
 Mahogany has a medium to coarse texture, allowing for a warm, rich feel.
 If the surface is polished to a high gloss, it may indicate a premium material, often found in high-end pieces.
 Additionally, investigate for any visible resin channels in softer woods, which can signify materials like fir.

-See also How to refinish furniture to look rustic
+See also How to make barbie doll furniture from wood

 Using Color and Finish to Determine Wood Species